Working on spreadsheets is not a high demanding work from a monitor’s perspective.

 When you want the cheapest possible quality monitor, this is one of the best monitors for spreadsheets.

-With the FHD resolution, you would also be able to fit two A4 sized sheets side by side comfortably.
+With the WQHD resolution, you would also be able to fit four A4 sized sheets side by side comfortably.

 Besides the work comfort that a monitor of this size offers, this monitor is also great for entertainment.
 A movie watching experience on this would be far better than a 24 inch or a 27 inch monitor.